fuss2120/Shortest-Path/README.md

-# Indoor-Routing (need to update this readme)
+# United States Shortest Path Map
 This javascript gives routes, using a set of markers (to create a graph), placed using geojson data, for one section of Hartsfield–Jackson Atlanta International Airport
-The script has 43 markers placed around the map and a graph is constructed using these markers:
+The script has N markers placed around the map and a graph is constructed using these markers:
+* N = the number of nodes that is placed in the data.js file
 ```javascript
 var graph = new DirectedGraph();
 graph.addVertex('i', {'j': weight(data.features[i].geometry["coordinates"], data.features[j].geometry["coordinates"]),..});